 Classification Table

 The Logit and Probit models give us the probability of default.
-We can use that probability to classify each individual as a defaulter or not a defaulter.
+We can further use that probability to classify each individual as a defaulter or not a defaulter.
 For instance, we can decide the probability cut-off to be 0.5.
-Then, individuals having a probability of default higher than 0.5 are classified as defaulters.
-Individuals with a probability equal to or lower than 0.5 are considered as ones who will not default.
+Then, individuals having a probability of default equal to or higher than 0.5 are classified as defaulters.
+Similarly, individuals with a probability lower than 0.5 are considered as ones who will not default.

 Because we already know whether an individual is a defaulter or not (from the data), we can assess how well our model is classifying or identifying the defaulters using the estimated coefficients and probabilities.